8n8/bigwebthing/README.md

 ## Crypto

 The cryptography is done using Cacophony, a Noise implementation in Haskell.
-It uses the KK pattern.
+It uses the XX pattern.
 Each user has a pair of static keys.
-For each of their contacts they have a public static key, and some handshakes in various stages.
+For each of their contacts they have some handshakes in various stages.
 Temporary keys deleted after one payload.
 The server will accept messages that are <= 15991 bytes long:

     either some fresh first handshake messages
         1 byte: 0
-        15984 bytes: 333 48-byte messages
+        15968 bytes: 499 32-byte messages
-            32 bytes: plain-text ephemeral key
-            16 bytes: overhead of empty payload
     or some fresh second handshake messages
         1 byte: 1
-        the messages, 96 bytes each (max 166 will fit) 32 bytes: initial ephemeral key
+        the messages, 96 bytes each (max 166 will fit) 32 bytes: first handshake message
-                used as the unique session reference
-            16 + 32 bytes: encrypted ephemeral key
+            16 + 32 bytes: encrypted static key
             16 bytes: overhead of empty payload
     or a transport message
         1 byte: 2
-        32 bytes: initial ephemeral key
+        32 bytes: first handshake message
             used as the unique session reference
+        48 bytes: encrypted static key
-        15958 bytes: Noise transport message
+        15910 bytes: Noise transport message
             16 bytes: crypto overhead
             15942 bytes: plaintext